Choate-Robotics/Programming-SOPs/docs/code/autopython.rst

 This part gets a little repetitive, but here's the gist:
 - AutoBuilder.followPath(paths[i]) follows path i in our choreo trajectory
-- We utilize the fact that the entire auto is in
+- We utilize the fact that the entire auto is in a Sequential Command Group, to run all of the tasks in order: following a path and then doing tasks at the location it ends up at

-- At certain points between our paths and during our paths we have the robot do things such as raise the elevator, score coral, and intake coral.

-- Parallel command groups run multiple commands in parallel, and we use them to follow the paths in our Choreo trajectory while also moving the robot subsystems.
+- You might notice we also use Parallel Command Groups, which run multiple commands in parallel.
+We use them to follow the paths in our Choreo trajectory while also moving the robot subsystems.
-- In between our parallel command groups, we intake and score our coral.

 Congratulations!
 You have just learned how to code an auto.